brentkaplan/beezdemand/README.md

 - Michael Amlung, Cognitive Neuroscience of Addictions Laboratory (www.cnalab.weebly.com)

+- Peter G. Roma, Institutes for Behavior Resources, Inc.
+(www.ibrinc.org)

+- Steven R. Hursh, Institutes for Behavior Resources, Inc.
+(www.ibrinc.org)

 ### Recommended Readings
 - Reed, D. D., Niileksela, C. R., & Kaplan, B. A. (2013).
-Behavioral Economics: A Tutorial for Behavior Analysts in Practice. *Behavior Analysis in Practice, 6* (1), 34–54.
+Behavioral economics: A tutorial for behavior analysts in practice. *Behavior Analysis in Practice, 6* (1), 34–54.

 - Reed, D. D., Kaplan, B. A., & Becirevic, A. (2015).
-Basic Research on the Behavioral Economics of Reinforcer Value.
+Basic research on the behavioral economics of reinforcer value.
 In *Autism Service Delivery* (pp. 279-306).
 Springer New York.

 - Hursh, S. R., & Silberberg, A. (2008).
-Economic Demand and Essential Value. *Psychological Review, 115* (1), 186-198.
+Economic demand and essential value. *Psychological Review, 115* (1), 186-198.

 - Koffarnus, M. N., Franck, C. T., Stein, J. S., & Bickel, W. K. (2015).
-A Modified Exponential Behavioral Economic Demand Model to Better Describe Consumption Data. *Experimental and Clinical Psychopharmacology, 23* (6), 504-512.
+A modified exponential behavioral economic demand model to better describe consumption data. *Experimental and Clinical Psychopharmacology, 23* (6), 504-512.

 - Stein, J. S., Koffarnus, M. N., Snider, S. E., Quisenberry, A. J., & Bickel, W. K. (2015).
-Identification and Management of Nonsystematic Purchase Task Data: Toward Best Practice. *Experimental and Clinical Psychopharmacology*
+Identification and management of nonsystematic purchase task data: Toward best practice. *Experimental and Clinical Psychopharmacology*

 ### Questions, Suggestions, and Contributions
 Have a question?
 Have a suggestion for a feature?
 Would you like to contribute?
-Email me at <bkaplan4@ku.edu>!
+Email me at <bkaplan4@ku.edu>.

 ### License
 GPL-Version 2